 Aftab Baloch’s career was set in a different mold.
 He made his debut for Public Works Department (PWD) in 1969-70 and had the distinction to fulfill all his obligations.
 Inspiring his captain the Test ace Saeed Ahmed.
 PWD played the first match against Hyderabad Blues at Karachi National Stadium for the Quaid-e-Azam Trophy and immediately the debutante was in action.

-The opposition was Sargodha and Aftab dominated the scene with a captivating 120 runs.
+The opposition was Sargodha and Aftab Baloch dominated the scene with a captivating 120 runs.
 And then support it with a well-executed 51 not out in the second innings.
 And when his turn came to roll the arm over, he produced a spell to claim 3 for 31.
-PWD achieved 193 runs with and went on to play the Final.
-Thought, PIA won the title that year but Aftab had established himself on the national scene.
+PWD achieved 193 runs and went on to play the Final.
+Though, PIA won the title that year Aftab had established himself on the national scene.

-Aftab Baloch was brought in and he replied with a stylish 37 besides bowling online and was seen diving while he saved certain hits to the fence.
-Aftab was promptly named on the team for the third Test at Dacca.
+Aftab Baloch was brought in and he replied with a stylish 37 besides bowling on the line and was seen diving while he saved certain hits to the fence.
+Aftab Baloch was promptly named on the team for the third Test at Dacca.
 He was becoming the youngest Test cricketer at the age of 16 years and 221 days after Mushtaq Muhammad.
-Aftab made 25 and fielded above the expectations but was not considered for future Pakistan assignments.
+Aftab made a decent 25 runs and fielded above expectations but was not considered for future Pakistan assignments.

 Just Aftab Baloch launched himself for the PIA outfit.
-He appeared once more the Pakistan XI against Stewart’s Commonwealth team being dismissed for 6 and 0.
+He appeared once more in the Pakistan XI against Stewart’s Commonwealth team being dismissed for 6 and 0.
 He was not included in the PIA team for the BCCP Trophy Final.
-This performance forced the selectors to neglect him for the 1971 England tour and harder times were waiting for him due to behind the line intrigues.
+This performance forced the selectors to neglect him for the 1971 England tour and harder times were waiting for him due to behind-the-line intrigues.

 The 1971-72 winters brought no better hopes and the sordid tale of his exclusion from the mainstream continued.
 Frustrated, Aftab Baloch decided to respond to the PIA administration and appeared for Karachi in the BCCP Trophy.
 Though Karachi Blues made it to the finals and Aftab played all the matches.
 But this time around, his own form deceived his cricketing trust and rolled on the line for mediocrity.

-At 19, he had lead Karachi Blues to their first major title and this showed his confidence imperative and certainly an asset for the future, but it was not to be.
+At 19, he had led Karachi Blues to their first major title and this showed his confidence imperative and certainly an asset for the future, but it was not to be.
 During the Quaid-e-Azam Trophy, he appeared for Sindh, and though Railways won the national championship.
-Aftab bowled magnificently to collect 8 for 171 in a marathon spell of 62.4 over’s.
-Back from Australia and New Zealand, Majid Khan and Mushtaq Muhammad announced their unavailability on personal reasons for the 1973-74 season and this ended Aftab’s exile.
+Aftab Baloch bowled magnificently to collect 8 for 171 in a marathon spell of 62.4 overs.
+Back from Australia and New Zealand, Majid Khan and Mushtaq Muhammad announced their unavailability for personal reasons for the 1973-74 season and this ended Aftab’s exile.

 But as the season terminated, he had the ignominy of registering a pair against PIA while representing the National Bank of Pakistan (NBP).
 Overall, Aftab Baloch gathered 1,205 runs at 52.39 in the season and was second to Zaheer Abbas.
 Who had an aggregate of 1,597?
 But with the ball, he was quite expensive with 19 wickets collected at 44.96.

 His performance softened the selector’s attitude as Aftab Baloch was named on the Pakistan team to tour England in 1974.
-Astonishingly Aftab was considered as a reserve wicketkeeper to Wasim Bari.
-In the 1974 tours was a wet tour and Aftab remained on the sidelines having had mediocre performances with the bat.
+Astonishingly Aftab Baloch was considered a reserve wicketkeeper to Wasim Bari.
+The 1974 tour was a wet tour and Aftab remained on the sidelines having had mediocre performances with the bat.
 He was Pakistan’s 12th man in all the 3 Tests and returned home desperate to run into action.

-He was stand by when Pakistan made a short detour to Sri Lanka in 197-76.
-But he earned more honors for the National Bank winning them the Patron’s Trophy again beside their first-ever national title by getting them the Quaid-e-Azam Trophy.
-The BCCP League was lost to PIA by a margin of four points.
+He was standing by when Pakistan made a short tour to Sri Lanka in 1975-76.
+But he earned more honors for the National Bank winning them the Patron’s Trophy again besides their first-ever national title by getting them the Quaid-e-Azam Trophy.
+The BCCP League lost to PIA by a margin of four points.

 National Bank’s captaincy went to Wasim Raja later the same season.
 Not because Aftab was stripped of the title, but because under the department rules.
 The captaincy had to change hands in the rotation, an unusual phenomenon.
 Surprisingly Aftab joined PIA again during the 1976-77 seasons and captained them in Wasim Bari’s absence.
 In the end, his promise as an all-rounder faded out and his career remained a table of sheer injustice.
-Read About – Aftab Gul –Belligerence and Class Act Opening Batsman
+He died at the age of 68 on January 24, 2021.